Kuala Ketil: History

 In the early 30s, trade activities were actively carried out in Kuala Ketil as Kuala Ketil was the confluence of 2 rivers, namely Muda River and Ketil River.
 When trade activities were carried out, a port was formerly located at the current Petron petrol station site.

 Economy and facilities

-Its main core business is industry.
-This small town plays a role as the supplier for daily needs to the nearby estates.

-The boost for Kuala Ketil's economy started in 1993 when the government commenced development of the industrial area known as Kawasan Perindustrian Kuala Ketil (Kuala Ketil Industrial Area).
+Kuala Ketil serves as the economic lifeline of Baling District, with its core business primarily driven by the industrial sector.
+The Kedah State Development Corporation (PKNK) developed Phase I and Phase II of the Kuala Ketil Industrial Area (Kawasan Perindustrian Kuala Ketil) in 1994 and 1996, respectively, covering a total area of 508.58 acre.
+Phase I includes 46 industrial lots, 24 ready-built factories (KBS), and 20 small and medium-sized industry (IKS) lots, while Phase II consists of 30 industrial lots.
+The establishment of this industrial zone has significantly stimulated local economic growth and positioned the town as a primary supply hub for daily necessities for the surrounding plantations and agricultural areas.

 Kuala Ketil has four petrol stations operated by Petronas, Shell, Petron, and Caltex.

 Kuala Ketil has many housing estates such as Taman Desa Bidara (which is the largest housing estate in Kuala Ketil) as well as Taman Haji Muslim.
 The list of housing estates in Kuala Ketil is as follows: